citp/privacy-policy-historical/j/ja/jac/jackdaniels.com.md

 **Correcting your personal information**

 If we hold personal information about you that is incorrect, you have the right to tell us that it is incorrect and ask us to amend it.
 We will do this consistent with applicable law.
-If you would like to correct your personal information, please send an email to [[[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#2b7b59425d4a48526b49064d05484446)].
+If you would like to correct your personal information, please send an email to [[Privacy@b-f.com](mailto:Privacy@b-f.com)].

 **Removing your personal information**

 You may ask us to remove or delete your personal information from our database.
 If you do not want to receive promotional emails, please [click here](https://legal.brown-forman.com/opt_out).
-If you wish to have your personal information removed from our database, please send an email to [[[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#4212302b3423213b02206f246c212d2f)].
+If you wish to have your personal information removed from our database, please send an email to [[Privacy@b-f.com](mailto:Privacy@b-f.com)].

 Portability Requests

-You may ask us to port your personal information from our database, please send an email to [[[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#6b3b19021d0a08122b09460d45080406)].
+You may ask us to port your personal information from our database, please send an email to [[Privacy@b-f.com](mailto:Privacy@b-f.com)].

 **OTHER IMPORTANT INFORMATION**